tochsner/phylodata/website/src/lib/docs/python_large_files.md

 ## Using env variables

 `prefer_preview()` still requires you to manually change the code whenever you want to switch between preview and full files.
-As an alternative, you can speciy the `PHYLODATA_PREFER_PREVIEW` environment variable when running the program:
+As an alternative, you can specify the `PHYLODATA_PREFER_PREVIEW` environment variable when running the program:

 ```bash
 PHYLODATA_PREFER_PREVIEW=true python my_program.py